 If you’re still having trouble, the issue could be with the electrical components inside the machine.
 As with most problems, your best last resort option is to have the appliance looked at by a professional and get it repaired or have it replaced if the warranty is still valid.

-Clean Indicator Light is Coming On Frequently
+Clean Indicator Light Is Coming On Frequently

 Is the clean indicator light still coming on even after you’ve just run the clean cycle?
 The most obvious answer may be that the mineral buildup in the system is so heavy that it needs another run-through.

 Try a hard reset if you’re satisfied that there are no blockages in your Ninja coffee maker.
 It’s the fastest way to reboot the machine and get it working again!
-However, the problem may actually lie with the water you’re using.
+However, the problem may lie with the water you’re using.

 Unfortunately, if you’re filling your reservoir with tap water and you live in a region with heavy mineral deposits, you’re going to have to clean your coffee machine more often than someone who only uses filtered water in their machine.